Group divisible designs with block size 4 and group sizes 2 and 5: -GDDs of type

 \end{proof}

-If $s+t > 4$ and either $s$ or $t$ lies in $\{0,1\}$, then the necessary conditions in Theorem~\ref{necessary} are known to be sufficient (see Lemmas~\ref{gp}, \ref{2pn1} and \ref{5pn1}).
-It remains to investigate the existence of $4$-GDDs of type $2^t 5^s$ with $s \geq 2$ and $t \geq 2$.
+If $t+s > 4$ and either $s$ or $t$ lies in $\{0,1\}$, then the necessary conditions in Theorem~\ref{necessary} are known to be sufficient (see Lemmas~\ref{gp}, \ref{2pn1} and \ref{5pn1}).
+If $t+s = 4$, they are sufficient only if $(t,s) = (0,4)$.
+It remains to investigate the existence of $4$-GDDs of type $2^t 5^s$ with $t \geq 2$ and $s \geq 2$.